So you’re looking to earn extra money online.

-Go ahead and search “top side hustles” and you’ll find articles mentioning 40+ ways to earn more money.
+Search “top side hustles,” and you’ll find articles mentioning 40+ ways to earn more money.
 It’s almost irresistible not to read these articles.
-The truth is most these article suck.
+Most of these articles suck.

-Do you really want to spend your weekends watching boring videos or filling out surveys?
+Do you want to spend your weekends watching tedious videos or filling out surveys?

 I’d bet money you wouldn’t because I wouldn’t.